arkrow/PyMusicLooper/README.md

 ## Version History

-- v2.5.1 Fixed error handling when no loop points were found
+- v2.5.1 Added workaround for libsndfile mp3 loading issue; fixed error handling when no loop points were found or when audio has not been loaded.
 - v2.5.0 Added option to print loop points to terminal STDOUT (contributed by Coolsonickirby).
 Project relicensed to MIT license as of v2.5+.
 - v2.4.0 Temporarily disabled preserve_tags features to resolve dependency installation issues; pending re-implementation.
 - v2.3.0 Partial code re-organization and improvement; better exception handling